I have a BFA in 3D animation. I'm also very interested in cinematography, editing, and web design.

 Be sure to film enough versions of a line, in case you decide you don't like a certain scene.
 Always remember to film more than what you'll need to bring your skit to life, especially if you're dealing with actors.
 Calling back people for a reshoot is a hassle, so make sure to get enough coverage in case you need to cut to a close-up to cover up filming mistakes.

-After you get all of your footage, you're ready to edit your video and upload to YouTube!
+After you get all of your footage, you're ready to edit your video and upload it to YouTube!